-SYSTEM.SHELL - OS command shell

-SYSTEM.BT_PROF - The profile version of the OS loader

-SYSTEM.BT_TWIG - The Twiggy version of the OS loader

-SYSTEM.DEBUG - First part of Lisabug

-SYSTEM.DEBUG2 - Second part of Lisabug

-SYSTEM.LLD - Low level drivers

-SYSTEM.CONFIG - User-produced definition of desired configuration

-IOSPASLIB.OBJ - System runtime library

-INTRINSIC.LIB - Intrinsic unit directory

-RS232TEST - RS232 test program (optional)

-OSINSTALL.
-TEXT - Exec file that transfers files onto your OS volume

-OSCONFIG - Monitor-based utility to generate a SYSTEM.CONFIG file
+SYSTEM.SHELL - OS command shell SYSTEM.BT PROF - The profile version of the OS loader SYSTEM.BT TWIG - The Twiggy version of the OS loader SYSTEM.DEBUG - First part of Lisabug SYSTEM.DEBUG2 - Second part of Lisabug SYSTEM.LLD - Low level drivers SYSTEM.CONFIG - User-produced definition of desired configuration IOSPASLIB.OBJ - System runtime library INTRINSIC.LIB - Intrinsic unit directory RS232TEST - RS232 test program (optional) OSINSTALL.TEXT - Exec file that transfers files onto your OS working device OSCONFIG - Utility to generate a SYSTEM.CONFIG file MOVESOROC - Utility to move application WRITELN's between main screen, alternate screen, and external Soroc

 The files in the following list may be useful to you, but are not required to install the OS.
+These files are used to prepare an application to run on the OS.